co-cart/co-cart/README.md

 ## Features

-* NEW: Retrieve products or a single product.
-* NEW: Guest carts are supported.
+* NEW: Guest carts are now fully supported.
 * Add products to the cart.
 * Update items in the cart.
 * Remove items from the cart.